 If Christ can quite literally become a part of you through the intimacy of the Eucharist, what things in your life have the power to prevent you from moving heaven and earth to get to mass and your Savior every week?
 Would you treat being with your spouse with the attitude as you approach being at the mass?
 Would you come to the marriage bed with the same attitude as you have when coming to mass?

 To hear complaining about not getting anything out of mass reminds me of what my grandmother used to say at her heavy-laden dinner table, "If you don't get enough to eat, it's your own fault!"
 We receive Jesus in the flesh at every mass!!
-How can we
+How can we NOT get something out of it!

 As Mr. Kelly says, the mass is a gift... we should embrace it with gusto.
 So, what's REALLY keeping you from being excited about the mass and being intimately connected your Savior?